lilistasos/CECS-327-Project/README.md

 This project implements a distributed sentiment analysis system using Ray framework to compare six different machine learning approaches (LLM, API-based, Hugging Face models, VADER, and rule-based) on 1,000 Disneyland reviews.
 The system provides comprehensive performance analysis including execution time, memory usage, and model agreement rates with automated visualization generation.

 ## Contents
-To run this program on your own machine, please refer to the setup and requirements below in this *README.md*
+To run this program on your own machine, please refer to the demo, setup, and requirements below in this *README.md*

 For the project report, presentation, and requirements, refer to the report folder in the repository.